Notes on the Program

 El Amor Brujo is one of the great works of an era that witnessed an explosion of interest in indigenous folk music as the basis for concert compositions.
 Bartók, Vaughan Williams, Chávez, Enesco and Ives were only a few of those who drew inspiration and models from the music of their countries.
 Falla, working with the care and precision of a watchmaker, penetrated into the heart of the Spanish musical idiom to find its unalloyed essence.
 "Falla's work reacts against the turgid romanticism of the 19th century and reverts to the clarity of the 18th-century clavecinists," wrote A.A.
 Fraser.
 "The dry flower of the guitar gives it movement, the song of the people gives it life."
 In his book on Spanish music, Gilbert Chase summarized Falla's compositional style: "There is not a superfluous note, not an ounce of padding, in the finely wrought, muscular texture of his scores.
 The sinews of his art are tense, yet flexible; they pass from meditative repose to dynamic action with dramatic rapidity.
 His creative reflexes respond with sensitive alertness to every emotional impact, yet the process of musical transmutation is achieved with the most painstaking care, with a ceaseless, disciplined striving for perfection."
 Distilled from Gypsy cante jondo, Andalusian melodies and rhythms, flamenco and other aspects of the Spanish melos, Falla's music shows him to be, in the words of Georges Jean-Aubrey, "a poet of Spanish emotion."

 El Amor Brujo is set in Andalusia.
-A passionate motto theme, which runs through the ballet, is heard at once in the introduction.
-To the accompaniment of singing, the heroine of the ballet, Candelas, appears.
+A passionate motto theme, which runs through the ballet, is heard at once in the introduction as the the heroine of the ballet, Candelas, appears.
 She has been in love with a dashing Gypsy, recently dead, who lives on in her memory and keeps returning to haunt her.
 Always Candelas remains under the influence of this specter.
 A live and handsome villager, Carmelo, loves Candelas and wants to marry her but the ghost intervenes.
 His sorcery prevents her from granting Carmelo the kiss of perfect love.
 Desperate, Candelas tries to drive off the specter through a ritual fire dance.
 She fails, so Carmelo tries to trick the ghost, whose habits were known to him in life.
 Since the deceased always had a strong taste for attractive women, Carmelo decides to use Lucia, a companion of Candelas, as a decoy.
 Carmelo comes to woo Candelas.
 Jealous, the specter appears, but when his eye is caught by the pretty Lucia, he ignores Candelas and follows her friend.
 Carmelo convinces Candelas that his own devotion to her is greater than that of the ghost.
 As morning dawns and the bells of the village sound, the pair at last exchange the perfect kiss and exorcise the ghost forever.

 Symphony No. 1 in C Major, Opus 21